BilkentAudio/Wwise-MCP/app/README.md

 ## Setup

 1. Make sure Python 3.13+ is installed
-2. Clone this repo and make sure you can access the python scripts in \Scripts.
+2. Clone this repo and make sure you can access the python scripts in \scripts.
 3. Create a virtual environment in desired location:
    ```bash
    cd C:\path\to\your\project